Answers to our Frequently Asked Questions

-The Coast Guard does not permit wheelchairs on the boat, but it’s easy to board and navigate for most people.
+The Coast Guard does not permit wheelchairs on the boat.
 Boarding involves just a few steps and then there are 9 steps down in the cabin.
 Please note it’s not a ladder, but more like regular stairs in a house, and there’s a handrail.
-Feel free to ask our crew for help.
+Feel free to call if you would like more information.

 Are tours suitable for pregnant women?